pdr-999/tof-overlay/README.md

 Q: Does it do anything sus (virus/malware)?

-A: No, you can compile it yourself if you&apos;re unsure.
+A: No, you can bundle it yourself if you&apos;re unsure.

-## Compile it yourself
+## Bundle it yourself

 1. Download [Tesseract OCR](https://tesseract-ocr.github.io/tessdoc/) and install it to root folder
 2. Open `./identify.py` and modify this line